Algebraic elliptic cohomology theory and flops, I: Flops in the cobordism ring

-It is shown in \cite{LP} that if $k$ has characteristic zero, then $\omega^*(X)$ is isomorphic to the cobordism ring $\Omega^*(X)$.
+Following \cite{LP}, we have the double-point cobordism $\omega^*(X)$ of $X\in \Sm_k$, defined as the graded abelian group $M^*_+(X)$ generated by projective morphisms $Y\to X$, with $Y\in \Sm_k$ irreducible, modulo the \textit{double point relation} of \cite[Definitions 0.1, 0.2]{LP}.
+It is shown in \cite[Theorem 1]{LP} that if $k$ has characteristic zero, then $\omega^*(X)$ is canonically isomorphic to $\Omega^*(X)$.
 We will use a weaker version of this theorem, which holds in a characteristic free fashion.

-\begin{prop}[Levine and Pandharipande] For any field $k$ and scheme $X\in \Sm_k$ of finite type over $k$, the natural projection $\Pi:M^*_+(X)\to \Omega^*(X)$ factors through $\omega^*(X)$. \end{prop} The proof in \cite{LP} uses only the existence of smooth pull-back, projective push-forward, the first Chern class of a line bundle, and external product, which means it does not depend on any assumption on $k$.
+\begin{prop}[Levine and Pandharipande, \hbox{\cite[Proposition 3.5]{LM}}] For any field $k$ and scheme $X\in \Sm_k$ of finite type over $k$, the natural projection $\Pi:M^*_+(X)\to \Omega^*(X)$ factors through $\omega^*(X)$. \end{prop} The proof in \cite{LP} uses only the existence of smooth pull-back, projective push-forward, the first Chern class of a line bundle, and external product, which means it does not depend on any assumption on $k$.
 Thus, the double point relation also holds when the field $k$ has positive characteristic.

 We note that $\omega^*$ has the following structures: \begin{enumerate} \item pullback maps $f^*:\omega^*(X)\to \omega^*(Y)$ for each smooth morphism $f:Y\to X$ in $\Sm_k$. \item push-forward maps $f_*:\omega^*(Y)\to \omega^{*-d}(X)$ for each projective morphism $f:Y\to X$ of relative dimension $d$ in $\Sm_k$. \item associative, commutative external products, and an identity element $1\in\omega^0(k)$. \end{enumerate} The pullback and pushforward maps are functorial, and are compatible with the external products.